Darstib/typst-CTF-Writeup-template/README_en.md

 ## Introduction

-This is a Typst template designed for writing CTF write-ups, modified from [memset0/ZJU-Project-Report-Template](https://github.com/memset0/ZJU-Project-Report-Template).
+This is a Typst template designed for writing CTF write-ups(Of course you can use it for whatever else you want), modified from [memset0/ZJU-Project-Report-Template](https://github.com/memset0/ZJU-Project-Report-Template).

 For more about Typst, you can start from [here](https://darstib.github.io/blog/2024/05/18/typst-begin/) or directly read the [official documentation](https://typst.app/docs).